 A repository of research publications and other research outputs can be viewed at The Open University's Open Research Online.

-I am currently the Qualification Director for F74 the MSc Psychology in development and due for presentation in 2017.
-I am also the chair of DD801 Principles of Social and Psychological Inquiry, the first module in the PG programme.
+I am currently the Qualification Director for F74 the MSc Psychology and the chair of DD801 Principles of Social and Psychological Inquiry, the first module in the PG programme.

 Migration, BREXIT and public opinion - CNaM Network & Europe Institute, University of Edinburgh, 11 February 2016.